1000 Books Before Kindergarten

 What books can we read?

 Any book!
-The options are endless.
-We’ve got some suggested reading lists above for kids to read before kindergarten (check out the printable version here – and in your sign up bag!).
-Books in other languages absolutely count as well.
+The options are endless and nothing is required.
+There are some recommended books and authors for kids in the links above (check out the printable version here – and in your sign up bag!).
+Books in any language count.

 I don’t know that many books…